cybex-gmbh/laravel-transmorpher-client/README.md

 ```

 The package source code is symlinked to the app's `vendor` directory.
 When changing branches or updating assets, you need to run `composer update` in the app directory.
+The .env in the root directory is symlinked to the app directory.

 Laravel Sail is set up to start in the app directory.